What’s the Difference between Sales Tax and Excise Tax?

 Sales tax is charged as a percentage and added to the cost of the goods and services they’re applied to.
 So a consumer who buys $100 in taxable products in a jurisdiction with a 6% sales tax will pay $106 in total.

 Sales tax is usually charged to the consumer in retail sales or in sales of services.
-The seller collects the tax and pays it on to the government.
+The seller collects the tax and pays it to the government.
 However, manufacturers may sometimes be required to collect sales tax.
 Drop shipment, direct sales to consumers, service of products, or sales of replacement parts can all create sales tax responsibilities.

 In some states, thresholds for nexus can be based on total sales within the state, including wholesale purchases by resellers.
-That can mean that your sales of $100,000 to retailers, plus $10.00 worth of replacement hardware to an individual, can give you nexus in the state where you make those sales.
+That can mean that your sales of $100,000 to retailers, plus $10.00 worth of replacement hardware to an individual, can give you a nexus in the state where you make those sales.

 Automate your sales tax